Remember that sweet little bookstore in the film You’ve Got Mail that was driven out of business by the big bad chain store? That’s my kind of store.

 Not cheap, but everyone needs a splurge now and then, right?

-A couple doors down is d’Ambrosio Gelateria Artiginiale, where you might just need to indulge in the best
+A couple doors down is d’Ambrosio Gelateria Artiginiale, [new ownership and different name but still selling gelato] where you might just need to indulge in the best

 gelato this side of Italy when you’re buying gift certificates.
 Proprietor Marco d'Ambrosio's father Enzo, who is a master Italian gelato maker, helped Marco develop the business and gelatos.
 Check back often for their seasonal flavors.